 Along along a steep coastal path lies the unmistakable limestone arch of Durdle Door, a gateway into paradise.
 Maybe sun lovers flock here for its desirable beaches but the more informed will note its geology— the beauty of the contrasting hardnesses of the rocks, and dizzying patterns of faults and folds.

 Portland Bill Lighthouse

-.The Portland Bill Lighthouse has been guiding passing vessels through the hazardous waters of the Jurassic Coast for over a century.
+.The Portland Bill Lighthouse has been guiding passing vessels through the hazardous waters of the Jurassic Coast and the East Devon Coast for over a century.
 It now has cult status and is considered a way mark for ships navigating the English Channel.

 A 29 kilometre natural masterpiece, an embankment of impossibly well-sorted rocks washed up by the waves.
 This landscape is fleeting, likely to be re-claimed by geologic processes over time.
-Walking on this structure is also rather wild, your set sink in and making progress is like quick-sand.
-A different situation to be sure!
+Walking on this structure is also rather wild, your set sink in and making progress is like quicksand.

 Stone Barrow Cliffs

 A eroding shoreline that drops sharply into the sea.
 Don’t be fooled by the swimmers and bathers the real prize here be fossils.
 As the cliff retreats rapidly it exposes millennium old fossils and other treasures.

 In the Jurassic Coast nature is king.
 Hard forces rule complexity completely over the soft existence of living things.
 Continents are built up and then carved to dust just as it has for much of Earth’s five billion years’ time.